UW Crest

 General Course Description:

-This course provides an introduction to the scientific study of mind and behaviour from biological, social, cultural and individual perspectives.
-Major topics include personality traits, developmental processes, visual perception, theories of motivation, learning, memory, intelligence, states of consciousness, social interaction, hereditary and environmental influences, and psychological disorders.
-To fulfill the research requirement for this course, students also participate directly or indirectly in the Department's research programs.
+This course provides an introduction to the scientific analysis of behaviour and mental activity from the biological, social, and individual perspectives.
+Major topics include the following: perception, motivation, learning, memory, intelligence, personality, states of consciousness, social interaction, developmental processes, hereditary and environmental influences, abnormal psychology, therapeutic methods, and procedures for collecting and summarizing data.
+Students are expected to participate directly or indirectly in the Department's ongoing research program.
+This course is a prerequisite for all other Psychology courses.

 Please note: Some adjustments may be made in the text material to be covered for each test.
 For example,sometimes a chapter may not be covered in class but will still be required for the exam, and/or some chapters may be reordered and possibly tested on a different dates than listed above.
 Announcement of changes will be made in class.
 If there are any changes you will know well in advance.